 The ICRC endeavours to respond to the humanitarian needs arising from today's complex armed conflicts and other situations of violence in the most timely, humane and professional way possible.
-Each situation requires thorough analysis, a sensitive but objective assessment of the needs and human suffering, and the design and implementation of specific and efficient humanitarian responses tailored to needs.
+Each situation requires thorough analysis, a sensitive but objective assessment of the needs and human suffering, and the design and implementation of tailored and efficient humanitarian responses.

-Today more than ever, situations have to be considered holistically, in a way that integrates local, regional and global elements and takes into account the broad range of problems and needs of the populations the ICRC wants to help.
-Therefore, for any action to be undertaken, a comprehensive analysis is carried out of the situation, the points of view of the people affected (e.g. residents and IDPs; men, women, boys and girls; the elderly), the actors present, the stakes and the dynamics.
-This enables the ICRC to identify the people adversely affected and their specific needs.
-An effective response requires a clear understanding of the cause of the problems and a good knowledge of local facilities, their capabilities and their potential; the direct involvement of those affected is therefore essential to ensure that their views, concerns, vulnerabilities and capacities are taken into consideration in the definition of the response.
+Situations have to be considered holistically, in a way that integrates local, regional and global elements and takes into account the broad range of problems facing the populations the ICRC wants to help.
+Therefore, for any action to be undertaken, a comprehensive analysis is carried out of the situation, the points of view of the people affected (e.g. residents, migrants, IDPs, people deprived of their freedom; men, women, boys and girls; the elderly), the actors present, and the stakes and dynamics involved.
+This enables the ICRC to identify the people adversely affected and their specific needs and vulnerabilities.
+An effective response also requires a clear understanding of the cause of the problems and a good knowledge of local facilities, their capabilities and their potential.
+The direct involvement of those affected is therefore essential to ensure that their views, concerns, vulnerabilities and capacities are taken into consideration in the definition of the response.
 The ICRC endeavours to obtain an overall perspective of an issue of humanitarian concern by looking at all aspects of the problem and all possible responses.
-It is also important that the ICRC ensures the coherence of its activities in the medium and long term.
+It is also important that the ICRC ensure the coherence of its activities in the medium and long term.

 The ICRC's mission is a dynamic that combines the defence of individual rights, through respect by the authorities and other actors of their obligations, with a response to needs, through neutral, impartial and independent action.
 As described in the ICRC's mission statement, the organization combines four approaches in its overall strategy after analysing a situation in order to, directly or indirectly, in the short, medium or long term, ensure respect for the lives, dignity, and physical and mental well-being of victims of armed conflict and other situations of violence.
-Such action seeks to prevent (prevention), eradicate the cause of (protection) and alleviate (assistance) human suffering in armed conflict or other situations of violence and strengthen the Movement, as a network (cooperation).
+Such action seeks to prevent (prevention), eradicate the cause of (protection) and alleviate (assistance) human suffering in such situations and strengthen the Movement, as a network (cooperation).
 Promotion of the adoption of and respect for legal norms, confidential representations in the event that obligations are not fulfilled or laws are violated, delivery of relief aid, helping strengthen people's resilience to the difficulties that they face, early recovery measures, communication campaigns and the training of first-aid volunteers are all part of a coherent humanitarian mission.
 Effective monitoring and critical evaluation, drawing on lessons learnt from past experience, are also crucial to this process, as is coordination with the numerous actors present on the increasingly complex humanitarian scene.

-To carry out comprehensive analysis, set objectives and define and implement plans of action, the ICRC works with a dynamic network of multidisciplinary teams composed of specialists and general staff, both male and female, who are led and coordinated by competent management with clear policies and priorities.
-The implementation of the ICRC mission is characterized by the strategic use of various modes of action at different levels of intervention, at the headquarters the delivery of various services, and in its field operations a focus on different target populations associated with a diverse range of activities requiring varied skills and expertise (programmes).
+To carry out comprehensive analyses, set objectives and define and implement plans of action, the ICRC works with a dynamic network of multidisciplinary teams composed of specialists and general staff, both male and female, who are led and coordinated by competent management with clear policies and priorities.
+The implementation of the ICRC mission is characterized by the strategic use of various modes of action at different levels of intervention, the delivery of various services at the headquarters, and in its field operations a focus on different target populations associated with a diverse range of activities requiring varied skills and expertise (programmes).